Four Strategies for Improved Client-Designer Relationships

 - Critical success factor: Integration into the client’s processes.

-Designer should know: The right service scope and the client’s own cost for providing the same service level.
+- The designer should know: The right service scope and the client’s own cost for providing the same service level.

-It is naturally good business practice for a client to focus on their core business.
+It is a naturally good business practice for a client to focus on their core business.
 Therefore, many companies want to outsource processes that they consider complementary.
 This provides a design company with the opportunity to build a long-lasting relationship with the client.
 Clients are very cost-conscious in outsourcing deals, so the designer must be able to provide a high-quality service cost-effectively.